tomaszj/sinatra-datamapper-sample/README.md

 sinatra-datamapper-sample
 =========================

 Sample project showing usage of Sinatra with DataMapper for quick and simple data persistence.
+This is used to back the blog post on Kainos.pl website (http://kainos.pl/blog/ruby-i-aplikacje-internetowe-vol-2-datamapper)

 Features
 ========